 One of the key features of the design for assembly is the reduction in part count, especially during the assembly stages.
 This is done by combining the non-moving parts.
 The rear plastic housing is also manufactured using over moulding for hand grips.
 At the back of the housing, there are a couple of broached threaded inserts pushed in.
 The top CNC part is milled out of Aluminium alloy with looks like a black hard anodized surface finish.

 Three different parts make up the external housing which merges into one point, making sealing with a single O-ring impossible.
 Hence, a 3-dimensional O-ring has been used.

-O-rings between the bosses of the housings is an interesting and uncommon way to seal the unit.
+O-rings between the bosses of the housings are an interesting and uncommon way to seal the unit.
 Generally, fasteners are placed outside the main seal to ensure sealing.
 In contrast, these camera fasteners are inside the main O-ring seal, needing to be sealed individually.
-This goes against the concept of DFMA where minimizing the part count is crucial.
+This goes against the concept of DFMA, where minimizing the part count is crucial.

 Electronics Hardware management